patters-match/artillery/README.md

 [BMP2SCR 2.11a](https://worldofspectrum.net/utilities/) by [Leszek Daniel Chmielewski](http://members.inode.at/838331/) was used to create the loading screen

 Sinclair BASIC has no ELSE construct in its conditional logic.
-This often forces complex logic into a mess of GO&nbsp;TO or GO&nbsp;SUB instructions which severely impair performance.
-Refining the trajectory loop logic was very tricky, as can be seen [here](trajectory_loop.md).
+This often forces complex logic into a mess of compound conditions or GO&nbsp;TO or GO&nbsp;SUB instructions which severely impair performance.
+Refining the trajectory loop logic was very tricky, as can be seen [in this flow diagram](trajectory_loop.md).